It\^{o}'s formula for noncommutative $C^2$ functions of free It\^{o} processes: Introduction

-for $a,b \in \cA$.
+In Section \ref{sec.MOI}, we review the portion of the theory of multiple operator integrals (MOIs) that is relevant to this paper.
+Most importantly, we lay out what is needed to make sense of the MOIs in Pseudotheorem \ref{pthm.specialFFIF} when $f \in NC^2(\R)$.
+This brings us to Section \ref{sec.FFIF}, which contains our second main result: the functional free It\^{o} formula for noncommutative $C^2$ functions (Theorem \ref{thm.FFIF}), a generalization of the rigorous version of Pseudotheorem \ref{pthm.specialFFIF} and an extension --- in the self-adjoint case --- of the free It\^{o} formula for polynomials to functions in $NC^2(\R)$.
+It says that if 1) $m$ is a free It\^{o} process satisfying Equation \eqref{eq.frItoprocessintro}, 2) $m^*=m$, and 3) $f \in NC^2(\R)$, then where $\Delta_u f(m)$ (defined officially in Definition \ref{def.Deltaf}) is determined, in a certain sense (Corollary \ref{cor.expressDeltaf} and Remark \ref{rem.tech}), as a quadratic form by for $a,b \in \cA$.
 Recall from the previous section that $f^{[1]}(\lambda,\mu) = \frac{f(\lambda)-f(\mu)}{\lambda-\mu}$ and $f^{[2]}(\lambda,\mu,\nu) = \frac{f^{[1]}(\lambda,\mu) - f^{[1]}(\lambda,\nu)}{\mu - \nu}$ are, respectively, the first and second divided differences of $f$.
 Now, Biane and Speicher also established a formula (Proposition 4.3.4 in \cite{bianespeicher}) for $f(m)$ when $f \in W_2(\R)$ and $m$ is a self-adjoint free It\^{o} process driven by a single semicircular Brownian motion.
 In Example \ref{ex.BS}, we show that when $n=1$ and $f \in W_2(\R)$, Equation \eqref{eq.FFIFintro} recovers Biane and Speicher's formula.
-Owing to the strict containment in Equation \eqref{eq.Wkloc}, this means that we have not only extended Biane and Speicher's formula to the case $n > 1$, but we have also -- through the use of MOIs -- meaningfully enlarged the class of functions for which it can be formulated.
+Owing to the strict containment in Equation \eqref{eq.Wkloc}, this means that not only have we extended Biane and Speicher's formula to the case $n > 1$, but we have also --- through the use of MOIs --- meaningfully enlarged the class of functions for which it can be formulated.